fatmaelzahraaeid/ThebioMLPlayBook_tutorials/README.md

 |---|---|---:|---:|---:|
 | **12-mer Peptide Fitness** | Classification | 250k rows | CSV | [dataset](Datasets/ThebioMLClinicDatasets_12merPeptideFitness_Classification_250K.csv) |

-> All datasets are made available under CC0 license.
+> All datasets are owned by the author and are made available under CC0 license.

 ---